-Gin Journey tour takes guests to five bars in your city of choice and the Gin revolution
+Gin Journey tour takes guests to five bars in your city of choice and the revolution

-LONDON: Shaken or stirred, with tonic or in a cocktail, the popularity of gin continues to boom and, with more than 160 gin brands across the UK according to the Gin Guild, plus a host of boutique distillers opening, Britain continues to lead the gin revolution.
-As World Gin Day celebrates its ten-year anniversary on 9 June with a four-day festival in London, make sure the Gin revolution and these British gin experiences are on your to-do list.
+LONDON: Shaken or stirred, with tonic or in a cocktail.
+Popularity of gin continues to boom and, with more than 160 gin brands across the UK according to the Gin Guild, plus a host of boutique distillers opening.
+Britain continues to lead the gin revolution.
+As World Gin Day celebrates its ten-year anniversary with a four-day festival in London, make sure the revolution is on your to-do list.

 First gin hotel.
 The Distillery on Portobello Road, London; is gin lovers’ paradise and hotel, two gin bars, a huge range of gins and the Ginstitute, the hotel’s gin museum.

 Gin Journey tour, London, Manchester, Liverpool, Leeds, Newcastle.
 The Gin Journey takes its guests in a chauffeur-driven carriage to five bars in your city of choice, including a local gin distillery, with samples of specially selected premium gin in each.
 Tours on offer in London include ‘The Gin Masters Masterclass’ for a chance to learn all about the various styles of gin and its manufacturing from a master distiller.

 Featuring more than 500 gins and 30 tonics the Gin Bar at Holborn Dining Room is seriously impressive, offering the discerning gin lover more than 14,000 possible gin and tonic pairings, plus new gin cocktails and a real Gin Revolution.